 A large user base finds problems faster than a small user base.
 A user might not only file a bug report, they might provide the patch that fixes the problem as well.
 This helps mature the components of a distribution and thereby the overall distribution faster.

 Creating the actual product, the distribution, involves significant integration work.
-The engineering focus is therefore on the aforementioned capabilities of build processes as well as the intellectual property of configuration data, compatibility matrices, and test suites.
-If certification for specific hardware and software is important, the corresponding processes and documentation need to be considered as well.
-All of this needs to be performed sometimes at a large scale.
+The engineering focus is therefore on the aforementioned capabilities of build processes as well as the intellectual property of configuration data, compatibility matrices, test suites, etc. If certification for specific hardware and software is important, the corresponding processes and documentation need to be considered as well.
+All of this needs to be performed at a non-trivial scale.

 Non-paying users of a free version typically understand that open source software does not come with a right to support.
 As a consequence, and for many in the spirit of open source, users are willing to help each other.
 If the distributor provides appropriate tools like forums and wikis, users may become active to create documentation and self-help materials.
 Product support can benefit from understanding user problems and utilizing the materials users develop.